ChrisMusson/SudokuSolver/README.md

 - Quadruple - cells surrounding a clue must contain the given digits in that clue.

+- Region Sum Lines - digits on region sum lines have an equal sum N within each box it passes through.
+If a line passes through the same box more than once, each individual segment of such a line within that box sums to N separately.

 ## How to Use
 Every variant described here has a valid example of a puzzle in the `puzzles/` folder.